 We would spend the following four nights in the West Bali National Park, staying at the Menjangan Resort.
 The moment we stepped out of the car, we were welcomed with lemongrass ice tea and an altogether relaxed vibe.
 After check-in, we were taken to our rooms at the Monsoon Lodge on the open top of a car which is how you get around the resort’s property in general.

 The hotel is located inside the national park, and going from the lodge to either of the two restaurants or the beach, also means going through the park, where you can see monkeys, deer, and lizards – among others.

 It is quite a luxurious experience, and the staff are all really kind and helpful – and at the same time it’s a quiet place in the middle of nature, which gave us all the opportunity needed to unwind.
 We had great food – the breakfast is amazing – and the days were all about enjoying.

 Mads and I had a day of diving while there, and it was a really good day – even though I had a cold (weirdly, in temperatures around 30 degrees Celsius), and struggled a bit with equalizing pressure in my ears.
-We were the only ones on a boat with our Canadian dive guide Jenny and the captain of the boat, and we had three dives near the Menjangan Island – Eel Garden, Dream Wall, and Coral Garden.
+It was only us on the boat along with our very nice Canadian dive guide Jenny and the captain of the boat.
+That day we had three dives near the Menjangan Island – Eel Garden, Dream Wall, and Coral Garden.
 We saw lots of beautiful soft corals, a variety of fascinating marine life, and even a few sea turtles.

-We snorkled from the jetty by the beach as well.
-The corals close to land have suffered badly due to two El Niños, but the corals and marine animals were starting to come back to the reef, and there was still lots of interesting life to see.
+The four of us snorkled from the jetty by the beach as well.
+Many corals close to land have suffered badly due to two El Niños, but the corals and marine animals were starting to come back to the reef, and there was still lots of interesting life to see.

 One of the days there, the girls went horseback riding on their own with a guide, through the national park and out to the beach.
 Mads and I didn’t go with them, but we hear they had a great trip.